javedali99/python-resources-for-earth-sciences/README.md

 - [rabpro](https://github.com/VeinsOfTheEarth/rabpro): River and basin profiler.
 A package to delineate watershed basins and compute attribute statistics using Google Earth Engine.

-- [SynxFlow](https://synxflow.readthedocs.io/en/latest/about.html): SynxFlow is an open-source model capable of dynamically simulating flood inundation and debris flows using CUDA-enabled GPUs.
-It supports large-scale simulates driven by direct rainfall and/or river inflows.
+- [SynxFlow](https://synxflow.readthedocs.io/en/latest/about.html): SynxFlow is an open-source model capable of dynamically simulating overland flows, flood inundations, and debris flows using CUDA-enabled GPUs.
+It can be driven by direct rainfall and/or river inflows.

 ### Groundwater Modelling